Blue flower colouration: Blue roses

 Roses are especially difficult to obtain blue/violet flower colour.
 Lack of F3'5'H and unfavourable vacuole pH were the main obstacles.
 A lot of cultivars were screened to choose the proper one for genetic modification.
-Finally, flowers with violet/blue hues were obtained by overexpression of viola F3'5'H, down regulation of endogenous DFR and in the same time overexpression of iris (Iris x hollandica) DFR.
-In the result of those modifications flowers accumulate almost exclusively delphinidin type pigments in the petals.
+Finally, flowers with violet/blue hues were obtained by overexpression of viola F3'5'H, down regulation of endogenous DFR and at the same time overexpression of iris (Iris x hollandica) DFR.
+As the result of those modifications flowers accumulate almost exclusively delphinidin type pigments in the petals.

 Additionally, hybridizers throughout the history of rose cultivation have made several strides toward producing rose varieties with colors in the lavender, violet, and mauve color families.

 These colors were the height of fashion especially in the late 1800s, when the industrial revolution made synthetic color pigments inexpensive and widely available for the first time.
 Bright shades of royal purple, mauve, and blue naturally became extremely popular and fashionable because these colors previously were only available to extremely wealthy people.
 The pigments to create these colors were previously very scarce.

 Several classes of garden rose were created with magenta and violet flowers during this time period to reflect the growing trend in popularity of these previously luxurious and rare colors.

 Notable examples of popular historical roses which are still grown today by rosarians include the gallica rose 'Cardinal de Richelui'; the hybrid perpetual 'Reine des violettes', and the setigera rambler rose 'Veilchenblau'.

 Their violet flower colors are due to complexes of cyanidin with sugar molecules, metal complexes, and tannins naturally present in the flower petals.